 Although Spare Change isn’t as automated as some of the other apps, you can make great use of it by making a habit out of donating when you get some change—if you get a few cents back after a purchase, take out your phone and make a quick donation.
 Get in the habit and you’ll do better things with your pennies than letting them sit in a jar!

-Download: Spare Change for iOS (free)
+Download: Spare Change for iOS (free) [No longer available]

 We profiled the charity-supporting search engine GoodSearch a few years ago, but its most recent incarnation, GoodShop, is a shopping portal that contributes 50 percent of their referral fee from any website that you make a purchase from straight to your nominated charity.
 All you need to do is sign up for and start your next online shopping spree from their website.
 Half of their profits go directly to your charity.
 Easy!